Fashioned From Nature – ReviewJuly 11, 2018

 This same problem exists today.
 At least in the past clothing was a highly valued commodity, and often even the court dresses of extremely rich people were re-worked to fit with latest trends.
 People did not simply throw clothing away.
 But now of course, clothing is produced at great volume and the struggles to make it at least environmentally friendly are documented on the top floor.

 Designers like Christopher Raeburn with his work made out of old silk maps, G-Star Raw with their organic denim range, and various companies with vegetable alternatives to leather are shown, such as pineapple fibre or mushroom “leather”.
-Also documented are modern environmental protests.
+Also documented in Fashioned From Nature are modern environmental protests.

 It is a thorough show, with much to learn from, but its clear that the struggle to reconcile fashion and nature has been going on so long that an answer won’t be reached any time soon.

 Fashioned From Nature is at the V&A Museum until 27th January 2019.

 Fashioned From Nature Exhibition – Earrings made from heads of Red Legged Honeycreeper birds, circa 1875 © Victoria and Albert Museum, London